FedeDP/falco-website/content/en/docs/plugins/developers_guide.md

 The struct has the following members:

 * `evtnum`: incremented for each event returned.
 Might not be contiguous.
 * `data`: pointer to a memory buffer pointer allocated by the plugin.
 The plugin will set it to point to the memory containing the next event.
-Once returned, the memory is owned by the plugin framework and will be freed via a call to free().
+Once returned, the memory is owned by the plugin framework and will be freed via a call to `plugin_free_mem()`.
 * `datalen`: pointer to a 32bit integer.
 The plugin will set it the size of the buffer pointed by data.
 * `ts`: the event timestamp, in nanoseconds since the epoch.
 Can be (uint64_t)-1, in which case the engine will automatically fill the event time with the current time.

-Remember that *both* the event data in `data` as well as the surrounding struct in `evt` must be allocated by the plugin and will be free()d by the plugin framework.
+Remember that *both* the event data in `data` as well as the surrounding struct in `evt` must be allocated by the plugin and will be freed by the plugin framework.

 It is not necessary to fill in the evtnum struct member when returning events via plugin_next/plugin_next_batch.
 Event numbers are allocated by the plugin framework.